seventwentyseven/rz-bot-old/README.md

 So here are things that you need:

 - Ubuntu 18.04/20.04 or Windows 7+
+- SSL Cert installed on web, api and avatar domains
 - tzdata python package (If running on windows)
 - sendgrid (If you're going to use this module, you'll also need sendgrid api key, you can get it [here](https://sendgrid.com).
 If you dont plan using our mailing module, disable it in config.
 - Also make sure that your terminal supports colors or it will look extremelly bad.
 Example that supports it: Windows Terminal from Microsoft Store